frankiefab100/gitsnap/README.md

 - Toggle the switch to activate the extension.
 - Hover over any GitHub repository link to view visually engaging charts that present key data.

+> [!NOTE]
+>
-> **Warning**: The GitSnap extension will only work on GitHub pages.
+> The GitSnap extension will only work on GitHub pages.
 If you are not on a GitHub repository, the extension will remain disabled and no charts will be displayed.

 ## Installation